 Download a PDF version of the DPS Enrollment Guide here.

 Northfield High School is planned as a comprehensive high school with a world-class academic program and a full array of electives, athletics, clubs and activities.
-The school will open with a freshman class in August 2015 and grow by one grade each year.
+The school opened with a freshman class in August 2015 and will grow by one grade each year.
 All students participate in the International Baccalaureate (IB) Diploma Program.
 In addition to their core classes, foreign language and PE, students choose two from among nine Academic Pathways to tailor their school experience to their personal interests and goals.
 The school model will encourage student creativity, self-awareness, and collaboration among students with different interests as we develop a fully inclusive school community.
 Northfield High School is the boundary high school for all students within the Stapleton elementary boundary and East Park Hill; students in the Northfield High School boundary are guaranteed a spot at the high school if they select it as their top choice in DPS’ SchoolChoice process.
 In addition, 35% of the school capacity is reserved for choice-in students.
 This Denver school is located in north Stapleton at 56th and Central Park Blvd.
 For more information, please visit northfield.dpsk12.org.

 The Denver School of Science and Technology (DSST) is Stapleton’s first charter high school.
 And every year, DSST sends several Denver Public school students into the Colorado workforce by requiring juniors and seniors to complete an internship.
 It’s all part of why 100% of DSST’s graduates were accepted to college over the last few years.